Improve Large Language Model Systems with User Logs: Methodology

-\textbf{Theoretical Framework of Cognitive Gap.} We formalize the cognitive gap to provide a theoretical basis for evaluating optimization risk.
+\textbf{Theoretical Framework of Cognitive Gap.} We formalize the cognitive gap to evaluate optimization risk.
 Let $H$ denote high-quality data and $N$ noisy data, with priors $P(H)=\alpha$ and $P(N) = 1 - \alpha$.
-The core intuition lies in the LLM's noise discrimination capability across different cognitive regions.
-In low-gap regions, high-quality data typically represent minor refinements of the model’s existing cognition and are largely aligned with it, whereas noisy data are inherently random and statistically unlikely to exhibit such alignment, making the two highly separable.
-In contrast, high-gap regions contain samples that deviate substantially from the model’s current knowledge and capabilities.
-Under these conditions, an LLM cannot reliably distinguish ``informative novel signals'' from ``uninformative random noise,'' causing their distributions to become increasingly similar from the LLM’s cognitive perspective.
-We formalize this with the following assumption:
+The core intuition lies in the LLM's noise discrimination capability across cognitive regions.
+In low-gap regions, high-quality data represent minor refinements of the model’s cognition and are largely aligned with it, whereas noisy data are inherently random and lack this alignment, making the two highly separable.
+In contrast, high-gap regions contain samples deviating substantially from the model’s current capabilities.
+Here, an LLM cannot reliably distinguish ``informative novel signals'' from ``uninformative random noise,'' causing their cognitive distributions to converge.
+We further discuss this at Appendix~\ref{apd:assumdiscuss}, and formalize it with the following assumption:

 \begin{assumption} For a small threshold $\tau > 0$, in the low-gap region, $P_{N}(g_i \leq \tau) \ll P_H(g_i \leq \tau)$.
 Conversely, in the high-gap region, the distributions of high-quality and noisy data converge, such that $P_H(g_i > 1 - \tau) \approx P_{N}(g_i > 1 - \tau)$. \end{assumption}